 Reductions from the minimum parking requirement for individual uses may be granted by the Planning Commission where circumstances indicate that joint use of parking or other factors will mitigate peak parking demand.
 Where parking spaces are provided for a project on an adjoining legal lot, a recorded joint access agreement shall be required between the respective property owners, per City procedures.

-Requests for reductions for the minimum parking requirements shall be subject to Section 6.03.020 (Reduction in the Required Number of Parking Spaces) of the City of Ontario Development Code (effective 1/1/2016).
+Requests for reductions for the minimum parking requirements shall be subject to Section 9-1.3015 (Shared and Multiple Use Parking and Loading Provisions) of the City of Ontario Development Code.

 3.5.5 Parking Lot and Circulation Standards